mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
-text="Know ye that their souls will be made to descend into Sheol... but the souls of the righteous are in the hand of God and shall not be judged at that great judgment... they shall shine and rejoice." verse="Enoch 104:5-6"
+text="Know ye that their souls will be made to descend into Sheol... but **the souls of the righteous are in the hand of God and shall not be judged at that great judgment**... they shall shine and rejoice." verse="Enoch 104:5-6"
 %}

 {% include verse.html
-text="Blessed is the man who dies in righteousness and goodness, Concerning whom there is no book of unrighteousness written, And against whom no day of judgement shall be found." verse="Enoch 81:4"
+text="Blessed is the man who dies in righteousness and goodness, Concerning whom there is no book of unrighteousness written, And against whom **no day of judgement shall be found**." verse="Enoch 81:4"
 %}

 {% include verse.html
-text="He who believes in him is not judged.
-He who doesn’t believe has been judged already, because he has not believed in the name of the only born Son of God." verse="John 3:18"
+text="**He who believes in him is not judged.** He who doesn’t believe has been judged already, because he has not believed in the name of the only born Son of God." verse="John 3:18"
 %}
 </div>